How to interpret the Aurora Forecast

 Use the slider at the bottom of the graphic to adjust the date and time of the forecast.

-Please note these changes frequently and is most reliable at about 6 pm of the current day.
-This is however not a guarantee for seeing the Aurora.
+Please note that the forecast changes frequently and is most reliable at about 6 pm of the current day.

 A simple rule: No clear sky = No northern lights.